Seabreg/wifiScanMap/Results.md

 - Associated with a more aggressive project, creating on-demand access point you can also improve your user profiling using dns queries, or even faking common protocols (pop, ftp...) as done on the following [wifi](https://github.com/JDRobotter/wifi) project.

+- You may also find some interesting open wifi such as printers, [camerail](http://www.camerail.com)...